 Most of my tartlet trays have 12 holes, so I usually make 12 tartlets and reroll the scraps of pastry and turn them into cheese straws.
-You’ll get about 24.—
+You’ll get about 24.

 1 To make the pastry put the flour and salt in the bowl of a food processor and drop in the butter.
 Process everything briefly, until the mixture looks like coarse breadcrumbs.
 Add the cheese and cayenne pepper and process for a few seconds, until it is evenly distributed, then with the machine running, pour in the mixed egg yolk and water.
 Process just until it forms a lumpy dough.
 Turn dough onto a clean board and knead together into a ball, using a dusting of flour if necessary to stop sticking.
 Pat dough into a round cake and wrap in plastic wrap.
 Refrigerate for 20-30 minutes, just to let the dough relax; don’t let it become stiff or it will be difficult to roll out.

 2 Roll out pastry lightly dusted with flour between two pieces of baking paper.
 Chill for 10 minutes.
 Line into a 12-hole tartlet tin.
 Chill until firm.
 Preheat oven to 190°C.

 3 Trim leek, cut in half down the length and wash thoroughly under running water.
 Shake, slice, and finely chop.
-Heat a medium-sized frying pan over medium heat, add ½ tablespoon butter and once it is sizzling add bacon.
-Cook until golden, tilt pan and let bacon fat run off and transfer bacon to a bowl with a slotted spoon.
+Heat a medium-sized frying pan (skillet) over medium heat, add ½ tablespoon butter and once it is sizzling add bacon.
+Cook until golden, tilt pan and let fat run off and transfer bacon to a bowl with a slotted spoon.
 If there is any bacon fat, pour it off, then add 1 tablespoon butter to pan.
 Add chopped leek, cover with a lid and cook very gently for 10 minutes, until wilted.
 Remove pan from heat and cool.

 4 In a bowl mix crème fraiche, eggs, nutmeg, mustard and smoked paprika and freshly ground black pepper to taste, a pinch of salt, and bacon and leek.
 Spoon into tartlet tins.
-Put tartlet tins on a baking sheet in case of spillages.
+Put tartlet tins on a baking sheet (tray) in case of spillages.
 Bake for 25 minutes, or until richly golden.
 Cool for 10 minutes, then slip out of tartlet tins.